torognes/vsearch/man/formats/vsearch-fasta.5.md

-The _sequence_ is defined as a string of IUPAC symbols ('ACGTURYSWKMDBHVN'), starting after the end of the header line and ending before the next header line, or the file's end. vsearch silently ignores ascii characters 9 to 13, and exits with an error message if ascii characters 0 to 8, 14 to 31, '.' or '-' are present.
-All other ascii or non-ascii characters are stripped and complained about in a warning message.
+The _sequence_ is defined as a string of IUPAC symbols ('ACGTURYSWKMDBHVN'), starting after the end of the header line and ending before the next header line, or the file's end. vsearch silently ignores ASCII characters 9 to 13, and exits with an error message if ASCII characters 0 to 8, 14 to 31, '.' or '-' are present.
+All other ASCII or non-ASCII characters are stripped and complained about in a warning message.